SeedLearn

 Overview

-Seedlings are one of the most difficult life stages to identify in tropical forests, yet they are critical for understanding forest regeneration, biodiversity, and restoration outcomes.
-SeedLearn addresses this challenge by combining expert-curated ecological datasets with multimodal artificial intelligence approaches.
+SeedLearn is designed as a broader framework for plant identification in ecologically complex systems.
+We are starting with tropical tree seedlings because they are one of the most difficult life stages to identify in tropical forests, yet they are critical for understanding forest regeneration, biodiversity, and restoration outcomes.

 Capparidastrum frondosum (Capparaceae)